 Conclusion

 In summary, the compliance of physicians to the newly introduced protocol prescribing no antibiotics to AUD-patients in daily clinical praxis was lower than anticipated.
 This study indicates that it is feasible to treat AUD without antibiotics in terms of complications.
-There were however significant differences in backgrounds factors between the patient groups
+There were however significant differences in backgrounds factors between the patient groups.

 ACKNOWLEDGEMENTS